7 of the Biggest Problems with the Music Industry?

-This shift hasn’t involved just the music industry, but any field where a commercial transaction between a buyer and a seller occurred.
-Think about a newly opened restaurant: with tools such as TripAdvisor or Yelp! consumers have the power to make it succeed or fail.
+The industry shift isn’t unique to music.
+It has engulfed any field where a commercial transaction between a buyer and a seller occurs.
+Think about a newly-opened restaurant where tools such as TripAdvisor or Yelp! give consumers newfangled power to dictate the success or failure of the venture.

-Could all these changes occur effortlessly and painlessly?
+Did all these changes occur effortlessly and organically?

 Of course not.
-Here is a list of three major problems that we’re facing in the music industry:
+Here is a list of seven of the major problems that we’re facing in the music industry:

 So how come artists aren’t making much money from it?

-It is common sense: if the Internet is the great revolution we all believe it is, and if it has helped to bring many businesses to the next level, why aren’t musicians benefiting as much from it?
+It’s common sense: if the Internet is the great revolution we all believe it is, and if it brings many businesses to the next level, why aren’t musicians benefiting as much from it?

-This alarming statistic proves that while the music industry is still a profitable enterprise, its protagonists, the ones who actively produce that richness, are left starving.
+A recent Citigroup report indicates that musicians only gained 12% of $43 billion generated in the industry in 2017.
+This alarming statistic proves that while the industry is still a profitable enterprise, its protagonists, the musicians who actively produce that richness, are left as starving artists.

 Now, is this doable?
-Totally.
-As mentioned earlier, it would be enough to land onto the right playlist to get tons of streams.
-However, there is a lot of hard work involved in this process.
-So much work, with no guarantee of success, that it could feel like a waste of time.
+Absolutely.
+As mentioned earlier, you can achieve this by landing on the right playlist to get tons of streams.
+However, this involves a lot of hard work—so much work, with no guarantee of success that it could feel like a waste of time.

 Some may see this as a positive thing, but I’d like to explain a big drawback to it.

 However, probably because money wasn’t a big problem back then, record labels would sometimes bet on quirky acts, outsiders, and innovators.
 Noncommercial stuff.
-That’s how we managed to listen to Frank Zappa (and love him), for example.
+That’s how we managed to listen to (and love) Frank Zappa, for example.